ABE: Adult Basic Education

 The ABE program is student-centered.
 An adult basic education student works independently at his/her own pace.
 Additionally, licensed teachers and trained volunteers help students develop an Individual Learner Plan (ILP), outlining their goals and objectives.
 Included in the ILP are specific steps to be taken to reach the student's goals and objectives, as well as the means of assessing progress to them.
 Licensed teachers and trained volunteers help students meet their educational goals.

 The Adult Basic Education program provides students with the opportunity to apply learning to real-life situations.
-Individualized instruction is offered to non-reading and low-level reading adults using materials specifically designed for the adult student.
+Instruction is offered using materials specifically designed for the adult student.

 How To Enroll: